 There are some pathological conditions that can cause floaters as well.
 Eyes with diabetic retinopathy sometimes have bleeding in the eye and that causes floaters.
 Another common and benign cause of floaters is a condition called asteroid hyalosis.
-For reasons that aren't exactly clear, white flecks of calcium rich fats accumulate in the vitreous.
+For reasons that aren't exactly clear, white flecks of calciumrich fats accumulate in the vitreous.
 If the eye has inflammation or uveitis, white cells and debris accumulate in the vitreous and cause prominent floaters.
-There are other unusual causes of floaters such as amyloidosis and lymphoma.
-Sometimes a biopsy of the vitreous has to be done to evaluate these more serious problems.
+There are other unusual causes of floatcontinued on next page.